Old Greyhound Terminal (Washington, D.C.): Preservation

 By 1987, the building and the land were owned by Carlyle Associates of New York.
 They wanted to develop a 12-story building on the site which would have led to the Art Deco building to be demolished.
 The 1940s architecture was still covered with the panels from 1976 and it was unclear how the old facade had been preserved under the asbestos panels and the metal cladding.
 Preservationists had mobilized to get the structure designated as a historic landmark to protect it.

 On January 24, 1987, the D.C.
 Historic Preservation Review Board voted unanimously to designate the old Greyhound Terminal a historical landmark in spite of the fact that Art Deco details were covered and the condition unknown.
 It was the first time such a decision was made and it was a national precedent for the preservation of historic buildings across the United-States.

 In 1988, the developers and the future owners of the building agreed to a 10% reduction of the office space.
 This allowed the entire terminal to be saved and to serve as the entrance and lobby of the new 1100 New York Ave.

-On February 1, 1989, the 1976 remodel was finally removed and it appeared that the art deco details had been preserved, including the two flag on the front of the building.
+On February 1, 1989, the 1976 remodel was finally removed and it appeared that the art deco details had been preserved, including the two flags on the front of the building.
 It was cause for celebration with a 1973 Greyhound bus brought in for the occasion.
 The entire building would be restored and the history of the building put forward.

-The 12-floor building was designed by Keyes Condon Florance Eichbaum Esocoff King, completed in 1991 and rises to 156 ft.
+The 12-floor building was designed by Keyes Condon Florance, completed in 1991 and rises to 156 ft.
 The Greyhound name and the running hound logo were removed and replaced with 1100 and New York Ave but the clock remained.
 The office structure was built where the bus docks and parking once stood right behind the waiting area.
 A small exhibit on antique buses is located in the north lobby.